-Stefanski said it was important to know what your aims were and how protein powder genuinely contributed to them.
-She added: "The macronutrient content [the amount of protein, carbohydrates and fats] depends on why you're using the product, such as for a meal or post-workout, and your individual protein and energy needs."
+Stefanski says it's important to know what your aims are and how protein powder genuinely contributes to them.
+She adds "The macronutrient content [the amount of protein, carbohydrates and fats] depends on why you're using the product, such as for a meal or post-workout, and your individual protein and energy needs."

 When choosing your protein sources, it's worth knowing that different proteins affect the body in different ways.
 "Protein sources are ranked by how well they are absorbed by the intestine and utilized by the body," Stefanski explains.
 "This ranking is known as protein digestibility.
 Whey protein and other cow's milk sources rank highest.
 Animal protein sources such as egg [and] beef rank higher than plant protein sources such as soy, pea, oat and rice.
 While collagen has grown in popularity, it lacks some of the amino acids you'd find in the same amount of whey protein."

 If you're weighing up the benefits of different protein powders it's worth thinking about how easy they are to digest, as some are kinder on the body than others.
 Stefanski advises: "If you're looking for the best quality protein, you can see if the protein powder offers a digestibility score called PDCAAS."
 She added: "The higher the value, the better the amino acids will be absorbed and used by your body."

-The benefits of using the best protein powder
+What are the benefits of using the best protein powder?